Cervical screening: having a colposcopy

 What happens to my tissue samples after my colposcopy?

-Your tissue samples will be kept by the laboratory for at least 10 years.
-Your colposcopy results may be seen by staff who work elsewhere in the health service, so that they can make sure the service is as good as possible and to improve the skills of specialist staff.
+The laboratory may keep your tissue samples for at least 10 years.
+Staff who work elsewhere in the NHS may see your colposcopy results.
+This is so they can make sure the service is as good as possible and to improve the skills of specialist staff.

 What if I need more information and support?